-You have connected all the wires for your new Android headunit and found one of the features not working.
-This is common with video in, video out, and 360 cameras.
-But it could be any amplifier connections, sub, or cables on the supplied loom.
+After connecting all the wires for your new Android headunit, you may find that one of the features isn’t working.
+This is common with video in, video out, and 360-degree cameras, but it could also be any amplifier connections, the sub, or cables on the supplied loom.

 Problem